iamkanishka/Angular-Featuers-Exploration-Part1/README.md

 9. Using ngif with else Comditionin HTML Template
 10. Styling Dynamically for the Component templates Using ngStyle
 11. Apply CSS Classes Dynamically with ngClass Attribute Directive
+12. Use of _ngFor Structural Directive for outputting in Lists